 To minimize dish washing, I threw the nuts, olives, and grapes in the same pan.
 This way, you can just remove the nuts and olives half way through the baking time and let those grapes bake on until they’ve reached ultimate level of perfection – i.e. wrinkly and bursting at the seams.
 Yum.

 As you can see, there are little green flecks all over everything.
 Before roasting, everything gets tossed in a rosemary, olive oil, and balsamic concoction to add further flavor.
-It sounds complicated, but really comes together pretty quickly.
+It sounds complicated, but really comes together quickly.

 Here, I halved the olives before baking, but that really is unnecessary because you’ll end up chopping those and the nuts afterwards.
 Be smarter than me and skip that step.

 Here are the roasted grapes post-oven.
 See what I mean about them getting wrinkly and wilted.
 That’s the level of roasted that we’re going for here folks.
+Nice and pruned out.

 Although this recipe has multiple steps, they are done in stages.
 This makes it pretty simple to put together.
 While the olives, grapes, and nuts roast for that first 10 minutes, you’ll be prepping the baguette slices.
 Then, while those toast and the grapes continue to roast, you can be chopping up the nuts and olives.
 You’ll have a few extra minutes to clean up dishes… or just chat with friends and pour yourself a drink.

 Its the holidays after all and those dishes can wait.

 We are hosting a friendsgiving this year and I couldn’t be more exited.
 Right now it looks like we’ll have 15 – 20 people and we’re setting up a long table down the middle of our living room since we won’t all fit in the dining room.